puppetlabs/puppet-docs/source/puppet/3.7/reference/future_lang_conditional.markdown

 Normal values are compared to the control variable using [the `==` operator][equality], and regular expressions are compared with [the `=~` operator][regex_compare].
 The special `default` case matches any control variable.

-Cases are compared in the order that they are written in the manifest; thus, the `default` case (if any) must be at the end of the list.
+Cases are compared in the order that they are written in the manifest.
+The one exception is the special `default` case, which will only be used as a last resort, regardless of its position in the list.

 #### Regex Capture Variables